 - Hard block - block the user and terminate their session

-- Whitelist - determine the user or the bot is legitimate and allow them in
+- Allowlist - determine the user or the bot is legitimate and allow them in

 - Rate limit - protect application performance by setting limits of how many time a partner bot or good bot can access an API